 Situated approximately 50 nautical miles north of Ilulissat, the Eqip Sermia Glacier is renowned for its jaw-dropping beauty.
 Legendary arctic explorers selected this location as a base for their studies.
 One such explorer, the acclaimed Swiss glaciologist, Alfred de Quervain, used the location as a base for his expeditions onto Greenland’s inland ice sheet over a century ago.

-The ship will sail as close as possible to the ice’s edge, but at a safe distance to view the magnificent calving from the glacier.
+The ship will sail as close as possible to the ice’s edge, but at a safe distance to view any magnificent calving from the glacier that may occur.

 Ilulissat is possibly the most well located town in Greenland.
 The name simply means ‘icebergs’ in Greenlandic and the town’s nickname is rightly ‘The Iceberg Capital of the World’.

 The icebergs come from the Icefjord, which is located a half hour’s hike south of Ilulissat.
-These impressive frozen structures are born some 43.5 miles deeper into the fjord by the enormous Sermeq Kujalleq glacier.
-This 6 mile-wide glacier is the most productive glacier outside of Antarctica.
-Whereas most glaciers only calve at a rate of approximately a meter a day, the Ilulissat glacier calves at a rate of 82 feet per day.
-The icebergs produced by the glacier represent more than 10% of all icebergs in Greenland, corresponding to 22 million tons of ice per day!
+These impressive frozen structures are born some approx. 43.5 miles deeper into the fjord by the enormous Sermeq Kujalleq glacier.
+This approx. 6 mile-wide glacier is the most productive glacier outside of Antarctica.
+Whereas most glaciers only calve at a rate of approximately a meter a day, the Ilulissat glacier calves at a rate of approx. 82 feet per day.
+The icebergs produced by the glacier represent more than 10% of all icebergs in Greenland, corresponding to approx. 20 million tons of ice per day!

 These facts, together with the fjord’s extreme beauty, have secured the Icefjord a place on UNESCO’s World Heritage List.